Basic usage

 Now we are ready to launch the REPL.
 Here, we'll run a simple terminal REPL like this:

-If you start REPL from the editor of your choice, make sure to supply the JVM option -Djdk.attach.allowAttachSelf.
-Starting from Java 11, it is required so that clj-async-profiler is able to dynamically attach to the running process.
+The :attach alias is needed to add -Djdk.attach.allowAttachSelf to the JVM launch options.
+If you start REPL from the editor of your choice, make sure to also include this alias, or add -J-Djdk.attach.allowAttachSelf directly to the command string.
+Starting from Java 11, this is required so that clj-async-profiler is able to dynamically attach to the running process.
 Once the REPL starts, let's do the following:

 user=> (require 'tutorial.binary-trees)